knulli-cfw/knulli.org/docs/faq/troubleshooting.md

 ### Q: I want to add my own ROMs to the SD card but my Windows/Mac computer can't see the roms partition - what can I do?

 A: By default KNULLI formats the second partition with the ext4 filesystem for Linux.
 That format is typically not readable/mountable under Windows/Mac.
+However, ext4 is required for several [PortMaster](../../systems/portmaster) games to work properly.

-We propose to use network transfer instead.
-Alternatively, you may reformat the partition from within KNULLI.
-Please refer to the [Add Games](../../play/add-games) section for details.
+Instead of accessing the partition directly, we propose to use network transfer instead.
+Alternatively, you may reformat the partition from within KNULLI, if you are sure that you do not want to play PortMaster games.
+Please refer to the [Add Games](../../play/add-games) section for details about network transfer and reformatting.

 ---